Hospital Quality Improvement Platform

-For the AB 2876 files, we ask that you submit a request to OSHPD for these files to be given to HQI.
+For the AB 2876 files, we ask that you submit a request to HCAI for these files to be given to HQI.
 We require a custom data set, which necessitates a custom data request and therefore variable justification must be given, which we will provide.

 For NHSN data, you must simply join our NHSN group.

-We will be able to complete data analysis within a few days and, at worst, your data will appear on the following Monday after you upload.
-(If uploaded before 5PM EST Friday).
+We will be able to complete data analysis within a few days and, at worst, your data will appear on the following Monday after you upload (if uploaded before 5PM EST Friday).